Mohan-Raj-Codecs/JavaScript/Anywhere Switch/Server Script/7.0 (MultiSwitch+Sync+IR+(Complex))/README.md

 - Offline and Online Detection and Offline Animation

-- Just Some Optimization and Builded it in More Official Way :)
+- Just Some Optimization and Built it in More Official Way :)

 # npm requirements :
 ```
-sudo npm install fs express path ejs body-parser cors --save
+sudo npm install fs express path EJS body-parser cors --save
 npm fund
 ```

-Paired ESP32 Code : Version 4.0
+Paired ESP32 Code: Version 4.0

 # Issues
 - Will Swing Switch States if your Internet is Not Stable (will fix in next Version)